 What is the total duration of Bastar Dussehra?

 The total Duration of Jagdalpur Dussehra is 75 days-long but the last 10 days – corresponding to Navratri – are the most interesting.

 When Jagdalpur Dussehra will start in 2020?

 Bastar Dussehra begins with the dark moon in the month of Shravan (end of July) and ends on the thirteenth day of the bright moon in the month of Ashwin (October).

 Although there are 12 main events during the whole period, the last ten days, overlapping with Navratri, are the most interesting and festive.

-If you want to celebrate Bastar Dussehra in 2019, you will have to be in Jagdalpur before the 29th of September.
+If you want to celebrate Bastar Dussehra in 2020, you will have to be in Jagdalpur Bastar Chhattisgarh before the 17th of October.

 I notice that most of my readers only go to Jagdalpur on Dussehra day and it’s really a pity to miss the previous events.

 Check with Chhattisgarh Tourism Board a few weeks before to get the full program and confirm the date as it can vary.